-‘It’s Easy to Let Go of the Clutter in my Head’
+“It’s Easy to Let Go of the Clutter in my Head”

 Thomas Hartle, wearing a red T-shirt that reads ‘failure is not an option’, sits patiently in front of his computer, waiting to be interviewed on a chilly October morning.
 During a pandemic, when so much of our lives have moved to virtual worlds, time and distance have become the least of our concerns.
 While I fix glitches for the online session, sitting in a different timezone, Hartle smiles from the other end and says, “Take it slow.
 I have all the time in the world.
 That’s the positive side of being a cancer patient.”

 Hartle, 52, recently became the first Canadian to legally consume psilocybin for medical purposes.
-He was one of the four petitioners with terminal cancer who had applied for special grants from the federal government to use psilocybin for treating end-of-life distress.

 Sitting in his Saskatoon home, Hartle says, “The idea that someday I will not be here with my wife and kids was making me anxious every day of my life.
 I was surrounded by doubts about what would happen next.”
-He was constantly getting held back by the emotional clutter of anxiety, and was finding it hard to live the days he has left to the fullest.
+He told Truffle he was constantly held back by the emotional clutter of anxiety, and was finding it hard to live the days he has left to the fullest.

-Psilocybin: How did it Start?
+Hartle’s Psilocybin Journey: How did it Start?

 “I started looking for psilocybin therapy in Canada when I began experiencing extreme anxiety.
 I wasn’t sure if it was even a thing here,” Hartle shared.